By Sonia Slattery 18 Jun, 2020

 - Get more mileage out of your content by connecting other people who work for your organisation and adding them as content ambassadors to share your company posts.

 Over 2 billion logged-in users visit YouTube each month and every day people watch over a billion hours of video and generate billions of views.
 (YouTube, 2020).
 And yes, Kiwis are in there, boots and all.
-So how is that NZ marketers have been slow to tap into the power of YouTube to share content and generate leads?
+So how is it that NZ marketers have been slow to tap into the power of YouTube to share content and generate leads?

 Hottest content format: YouTube Pre-roll Ads